Audiveris/audiveris/docs/_pages/ui_tools/tips.md

 ![](../assets/images/wrong_grace_note.png)

-In such a case just delete the note and re-define with the correct interpretation (from "ornaments" tab in Shape palette)
+In such a case we just delete the note and re-define with the correct interpretation (from "ornaments" tab in Shape palette)

 ### Add triplet to 2nd voice with missing "3"

 Sometimes scores that contain two voices use a "common" 3 for the tuplet of both voices.

-In such a case you can add the triplet element by drag-n-drop to the 2nd voice (the fine red line shows during dragging the staff concerned):
+In such a case we can add the triplet element by drag-n-drop to the 2nd voice (the fine red line shows during dragging the staff concerned):

 | Lower triplet missing |     | Lower triplet added  |